-Here is a summary of the most common of these informational tax forms that you will need to file your tax return this year (some may not apply).
+Here is a list of common of these tax forms needed to prepare a tax return (some may not apply to you)

 Common Tax Forms

 To help navigate the numerous forms here is a list of what you can expect to receive.